alemart/surgescript/docs/tutorials/variables.md

 Scoping
 -------
 Variables that are defined before any state or function are *object-level* variables.
 They can be accessed throughout the whole object.
 On the other hand, variables used exclusively inside states or functions are *local variables*.
-This means that their lifespan is restricted to their own locus of code.
+This means that their accessibility and lifespan is restricted to their own locus of code.

 ```
-object "ScopeTest"
+object "Scope Test"
 {
     name = "Surge the Rabbit"; // object-level variable